 Soil mites, alternately known as root aphids, are pests that come under the category of arthropods.
+They are as tiny as 0.2 mm to a maximum length of up to 2 mm.
 As they are about the size of a millimeter, these tiny soil-dwelling creatures may make soil mite identification difficult to spot with your naked eye.
-However, you may see these mites in the soil as white or light brown spots moving on the soil, especially in potting soil or compost heaps.
+However, you may see these mites in the soil as white or light brown spots moving slowly.
+They are commonly found in potting soil or compost heaps.

 Though they are mostly harmless to the soil, plants, and humans, these indoor soil mites may cause nuisance and botheration to your eyes.
 However, certain types of soil mites may carry bacteria and other parasites such as the eggs of tapeworms that may prove a serious hazard to human health.
 So it will be much better if you learn how to get rid of soil mites in some easy effective ways.